-- · How do we turn viewers into highly engaged paying customers? - · How can we increase the velocity of decision-making internally? - · How can we increase the rate of experimentation internally? - · For our users, how do we increase total minutes watched? - .
-How do we continue to drive retention for our content?
+- How do we turn viewers into highly engaged paying customers? - · How can we increase the velocity of decision-making internally? - How can we increase the rate of experimentation internally? - · For our users, how do we increase total minutes watched? - · How do we continue to drive retention for our content?

-In 2018, the product leadership team at NBC's entertainment network decided to empower more individuals and teams with user insights and has enabled strategic business decisions around reduce reliance on singular data scientists.
-With "data science in a box," Amplitude allows teams to feature, which improved viewership by 10%, Day move faster, experiment quicker, and understand users better to take more immediate action to improve customer experience.
+In 2018, the product leadership team at NBC's entertainment network decided to empower more individuals and teams with user insights and reduce reliance on singular data scientists.
+With "data science in a box," Amplitude allows teams to move faster, experiment quicker, and understand users better to take more immediate action to improve customer experience.